-Speaking of Wilde, in psychology, the way factors like personality or self-confidence influence our outer looks is known as the “Dorian Gray effect.”
-You can read more about the way our names determine our future here or on The New Yorker.
+Speaking of Wilde, in psychology, the way factors like personality or self-confidence influence our looks is known as the “Dorian Gray effect.”
+You can read more about how our names determine our future here or in The New Yorker.

 I’ve always believed we become our names.
 Isn’t that why many new parents decide to wait until their baby’s birth before naming them?

 I believe I “look” like a Delfina, no matter how strange that sounds.
 When a famous Albanian writer came by my elementary school, and asked me whether he could name one of his characters after me, and then, years later, a new person I met told me she’d read my name in a book by this author, it did something to my soul.
 Call it ego or whatever, I fucking love it.